 Pricing a Home For Sale

 Overpricing a home is one of the biggest blunders in Real Estate.
 In fact when you overprice your home it is one of the hardest things to recover from even if you end up reducing later on down the road.
-After being in the Real Estate industry for the last twenty six years it has become common place to see overpriced homes languish on the market.
+After being in the Real Estate industry for the last twenty eight years it has become common place to see overpriced homes languish on the market.
 Pricing a home for sale properly is critical part of any successful real estate equation!

 You see it so many times over and over by sellers who think their home is worth more than the next guy down the street.
 I suppose it is human nature for all of to think anything we own is better.
 Sometimes a seller’s misguided belief is fueled by some foolish Real Estate agent who has mislead them intentionally just so they can get a listing.